djosix/padding_oracle.py/README.md

 ## License

-This project is licensed under the terms of the MIT license.
+Padding Oracle Python Automation Script is distributed under the terms of the MIT license.

 <!-- PiuPiuPiu -->